-birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
-List any threatened and endangered species known to be on or near the site.
+- Birds: hawk, heron, eagle, songbirds, other: - Mammals: deer, bear, elk, beaver, other: - Fish: bass, salmon, trout, herring, shellfish, other:

-A variety of birds, mammals, and fish can be found in Chelan County.
+A variety of birds. mammals. and fish can be found in Chelan County.
 Individual projects will be reviewed for impacts to animals as required at the time of permit application.